vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="esxi"></a>
 ## Deploy a Virtual Container Host Directly on an ESXi Host with no Resource Pools and a Single Datastore##

 You can deploy a virtual container host directly on an ESXi host that is not managed by a vCenter Server instance.
-This example provides the minimum options required to deploy a virtual container host.
+This example provides the minimum options required to deploy a virtual container host, namely the `--target`, `--user`, and `--thumbprint` options.
 The `vic-machine create` command prompts you for the password for the ESXi host and deploys a virtual container host with the default name `virtual-container-host`.
 If there is only one datastore on the host and there are no resource pools, you do not need to specify the `image-store` or `compute-resource` options.
 When deploying to an ESXi host, `vic-machine create` creates a standard virtual switch and a distributed port group, so you do not need to specify any network options if you do not have specific network requirements.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target <i>esxi_host_address</i>
 --user root
+--thumbprint <i>certificate_thumbprint</i>
 </pre>

 <a name="cluster"></a>